-Table 10.
-Device support: DASD Note: Current z/VM releases are 7.2 and 7.3.
-Device Current z/VM release support Support notes System Storage DS8000 series (2107) [FICON attached] All z/VM automatically virtualizes the controller mode that a guest supports.
+Table 8.
+Device support: DASD

+Support notes z/VM automatically virtualizes the controller mode that a guest supports.
 Supported in 2107 native controller mode.
-Supported in emulation mode as a 3990 Model 3 or 6 Storage Control with the following DASD device types: • 3390 Model 2, 3, 9 (including large Model 9s known as Model 27 and Model 54), and Model A (EAV) DASD.
-3390 Model 2 and 3 DASD in 3380 track compatibility mode 3390 volumes with a minimum size of 10016 cylinders or FBA devices with a minimum size of 6 GB are supported for installation of z/VM.
+Supported in emulation mode as a 3990 Model 3 or 6 Storage Control with the following DASD device types: • 3390 Model 2, 3, 9 (including large Model 9s known as Model 27 and Model 54), and Model A (EAV) DASD. • 3390 Model 2 and 3 DASD in 3380 track compatibility mode 3390 volumes with a minimum size of 10016 cylinders or FBA devices with a minimum size of 6 GB are supported for installation of z/VM.
 Dynamic volume expansion is supported.
 Extended address 3390-A devices are supported.
 Performance-oriented track level commands supported for guest use only.
 Parallel Access Volumes (PAVs) supported as minidisks for guests that exploit PAV architecture.
-On FICON-attached DS8000, HyperPAV volumes supported as fullpack minidisks, or 1-END minidisks, with APAR VM66421, for guests that exploit this PAV architecture.
+Included in base: On FICON-attached DS8000, HyperPAV volumes supported as fullpack minidisks, or 1-END minidisks, for guests that exploit this PAV architecture.
 DFSMS/VM FL221 support for 3390 Model 9 disks larger than 10017 cylinders requires APAR VM63004.
 For guest use of FlashCopy, the device must be dedicated to the guest or defined as a fullpack minidisk.
 PPRC supported for guest use only.
 Native use of PPRC requires ICKDSF V1.17.
 For ICKDSF support information, see the ICKDSF Program Directory.

-Table 10.
-Device support: DASD (continued) Note: Current z/VM releases are 7.2 and 7.3.
-Device Current z/VM release support Support notes System Storage DS8000 series (2107) [FCP attached] All For native z/VM use, the DS8000 volumes appear as 9336-20 DASD.
+Table 8.
+Device support: DASD (continued)

+- Device Support notes System Storage DS8000 series (2107) [FCP attached] For native z/VM use, the DS8000 volumes appear as 9336-20 DASD.
 For guest use, the DS8000 volumes can appear either as 9336-20 DASD or as SCSI LUNs directly accessed through FCP subchannels.
 DFSMS/VM FL221 support for SCSI LUNs larger than 381 GB requires APAR VM63664.
-DS8882F All Can be plugged into a z14 ZR1 or LinuxONE Rockhopper II.
-DS8900F All All current z/VM releases support the DASD.
-Endpoint Security is supported on the IBM z15 Model T01, IBM LinuxONE III Model LT1, and IBM z16 family.
-XIV [®] Storage System All FlashSystem All Can be directly attached for system and EDEV use without requiring a SAN Volume Controller (SVC).
+DS8882F Can be plugged into a z14 ZR1 or LinuxONE Rockhopper II.
+DS8900F All current z/VM releases support the DASD.
+Endpoint Security is supported on the IBM z15 Model T01, IBM LinuxONE III Model LT1, and IBM z16 family and later servers.
+XIV [®] Storage System FlashSystem Can be directly attached for system and EDEV use without requiring a SAN Volume Controller (SVC).